markdown-it/markdown-it/docs/examples/renderer_rules.md

   'html_inline'
 ]
 ```
-These are the default rules.
-For any element that is not explicitly listed in this array its default rule applays.
-For example the rule `bullet_list_open` is not defined, so when markdown-it tries to parse a list to HTML it defaults to using the rule `html_block` because `ul` is a block element.
+These are the default renderer rules.
+For any element that is not explicitly listed in this array its default rule applies.
+For example the rule `bullet_list_open` is not defined, so when markdown-it tries to parse a list to HTML it defaults to ua generic renderer called `Renderer.prototype.renderToken`.

 ## The demo tool